Qabel/qabel.github.io/Components-Crypto.md

 Compute the fingerprint as the hash sum of the resulting array.

 ### Key Identifier
-Key identifiers (key ids) are the low-order 64 bit of a key's fingerprint.
+Key identifiers (key ids) are the right-most 64 bit of a key's fingerprint.

 ## Key Management
 ### Multiple Key-pair Concept